zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/README.md

 ### Risks and Mitigations

 If utilization metrics are not available for a long time, we will fall back to the best fit bin pack based on allocations.
 There is no user action needed for this.
 To achieve X% utilization, it is recommended to set the value as X - 10 in practice.
 Refer to BestFitBinPack Score Plugin below for more details.
+For more details on risks and mitigations associated with live metrics, refer to "Bad Metrics".

 ## Design Details